Enquire now and get a FREE assessment of your documents and available options

 The 3-year nursing Bachelor’s degree in English here includes over 2,300 hours of practical training, 1,200 of which are professional clinical training in hospitals and clinics.

-Both universities meet & exceed EU standards for nursing education, ensuring that graduates earn degrees recognised across Europe and internationally.
+All 5 universities meet & exceed EU standards for nursing education, ensuring that graduates earn degrees recognised across Europe and internationally.

 Accredited European nursing degrees are recognised throughout Europe and in many countries across the world.